dhzdhd/Obsidian/README.md

     $ docker-compose -f docker-compose.yml up --build -d
     ```

+## Self Hosting
+You can self host the bot easily using docker

+- Install docker and docker-compose from [docker website](https://www.docker.com/products/docker-desktop) for Windows/MacOS and from your preferred package manager in Linux.
+- Download the `docker-compose-host.yml` file.
+- Make an `.env` file and populate as given in `.env-example`
+- Run the bot and music server `docker-compose -f docker-compose-host.yml up`
+- Add a `-d` flag to the above command to run it in the detached mode (No logs).

 ## Contributing

 **Note:** If you want to contribute you can open a new issue.
 The issue should be discussed and accepted before you start working on the issue.
 Do not open a pull request if you aren't assigned to the issue.

 1. Create a new branch using `git checkout -b <name of new local branch> master`.
 Make sure the branch name is related to the feature or fix you are working for.